cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

    appropriate for the gorouter to consume.

 ### CC Design
-Users will be able to set the healthcheck via the app manifest.
+Users will be able to set the readiness healthcheck via the app manifest.

 ```
 applications: